-- State Route (SR) 37 Capital Preventive Maintenance (CAPM) Pavement Project (May 10, 2022): The Draft Environmental Document for this CAPM Pavement project was released for public review March 30 – April 30, 2022.
-Visit the SR 37 Project Meetings & Events page to view the document.
+- State Route (SR) 37 Petaluma River Bridge Preservation Project (July 6, 2022): The Draft Environmental Document for this Petaluma River Bridge Preservation project is available for public review July 6 – August 19, 2022.
+Visit the SR 37 Project Meetings & Events page to view the document and submit comments.

 The future of the State Route 37 Corridor requires finding solutions to traffic congestion and periodic flooding.
 But it will also require balancing transportation needs with protecting and enhancing sensitive marshland habitats.
 Planning a long-term solution presents an opportunity to provide bicycle, pedestrian, transit, and carpool options for all travelers.
 Caltrans is working with its partner agencies, The Metropolitan Transportation Commission and the four North Bay County Transportation Agencies to develop a more resilient corridor.

 Please provide us with your thoughts and suggestions on planning a more resilient, reliable, and safer facility for all travelers by using the interactive map below to leave your comments directly on the map (click on the image).